 Rounding is an essential mathematical skill that simplifies numbers to make them easier to understand and work with.
-When rounding to the nearest ten, you're essentially finding the closest multiple of ten to a given number.
+Day to day, when rounding to the nearest ten, you're essentially finding the closest multiple of ten to a given number.
 In the case of 13, rounding it to the nearest ten is a straightforward process, yielding a result that has practical applications in everyday life and various fields.

 Understanding Rounding